 What I Learned from My Dry January Experience

 Though January has come and passed, I will continue to carry these lessons through the coming months.

 My boyfriend and I made a long list of new weekend activities to partake in, none of which need to involve alcohol (okay, except for the Malibu Wine Safari – I mean, you get to hang out with giraffes while tasting local wines).

 We have learned that we have so many options to choose from that don’t involve alcohol!

 Dry January was also good for our bank accounts.

 When you live in a city where an old-fashioned regularly goes for $15, drinking a few nights a week can add up FAST.

 Combine that with the morning headaches that now inevitably accompany a night of drinking (thank you, late-20s), and it has been an easy decision to limit myself to one or two drinks on nights that I do decide to drink alcohol.

-And hey, if you’re interested in experiencing a booze-free month yourself, there’s no need to wait until January 2020.
-March 1 is right around the corner, and Dry March has a nice ring to it, too.
+If you’re interested in experiencing a booze-free month yourself, there’s no need to wait until next January.